szasza576/azplayground/README.md

 # Readme
 This repository is used to play a bit around Azure.
 I demonstrates how to deploy VMs, Container Registry, Kubernetes Cluster, Containers, etc.
 This is not a full training or learning material.
 It just give a feeling about Azure with some focus areas (especially containers).
-The target is to have 2 hours of fun for the price of 1 or half bottle of beer.
+The target is to have 2 hours of fun for the price of 1 or half bottle of beer (at Hungarian rate).
 Seriously, you will use my shared subscription so deploy carefully ;)

 ## Azure interface
 In the below example we will use the [Azure Portal](https://portal.azure.com/) and the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

 For Windows download the installer from here: [Azure CLI](https://aka.ms/installazurecliwindows)

 While you install let's see how Azure organizes resources.